Mental Health Facilities Rochester, MN

 Zumbro Valley Health Center

-Zumbro Valley Health Center is a mental health facility in Rochester, MN, located at 343 Wood Lake Drive Se, in the 55904 zip code.
+Zumbro Valley Health Center is one of mental health facilities in Rochester, Minnesota, located at 343 Wood Lake Drive Se, 55904 zip code.
 Zumbro Valley Health Center provides telemedicine/telehealth, outpatient treatment and residential treatment.
-Zumbro Valley Health Center provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Zumbro Valley Health Center also supports veterans, people with trauma and people with serious mental illness.
-Some other services available at Zumbro Valley Health Center include case management, supported housing and supported employment.
+Zumbro Valley Health Center provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Zumbro Valley Health Center also supports veterans, people with serious mental illness and people with traumatic brain injury.
+Additional services provided at Zumbro Valley Health Center include family psychoeducation, integrated primary care services and supported housing.

 Learn More